Language

 Temperature Change ΔT = Q / (mc)

-Select the variable you want to solve for using the tabs at the top
+Pick the variable you want to solve for using the Solve For tabs at the top

-Click Material Lookup to quickly fill in the specific heat of common materials like water, aluminum, or copper
+Open Material Lookup to fill in the specific heat of materials like water, aluminum, or copper

-Use the Unit Conversions section to see your result in all available units
+Use the Unit Conversions section to see your result in every available unit

 Want to learn more?
 Read documentation →